josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

   | end_date   | 2020-10-01  |

 * Click **Recalibrate** button

+**-----------Recalibration will take a moment.
+We recommend you refresh after a couple of minutes.-----------**

 * Under **Model Registry** click the **Default** checkbox for the newest model package (named "model-v3" if you followed our instruction)

 While not part of this trial, the full Orbit platform also provides more sophisticated control on how the model can be recalibrated, existing features include: